Segment Routing Dashboard

 • The blue cells represent a gradient of metric values from light blue (low metric value) to dark blue (high metric value).

-• Hovering over a cell will display a line chart of the city-to-city’s metric performance over time.
+• Hovering a cell will show you a line chart of the city-to-city’s metric performance over time.

 • Users can select an individual cell, a column/row header, or a city on the map for more details.